clarifynl/responsive-pics/README.md

 | intrinsic  | boolean     | optional | `false`  | When `true` enables `intrinsic` classes and data-aspectratio attributes.
 See the [Intrinsic Aspectratio section](#intrinsic) for more information.

 ### Background Image
-For inserting a responsive background image in your template, use the `get_background` function or the `get-background` API endpoint with the available parameters.
+For inserting a responsive background image in your template, use the `get_background` function or the `responsive-pics/v1/background` API endpoint with the available parameters.

 #### PHP
 ```php